KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 >> timpet/bwa-meth/git_aaron_mem_patch
 >> ~~~
 >>
->> Checking the [software requirements](https://datacarpentry.org/genomics-workshop/setup.html) for this workshop
 > {: .solution}
 {: .challenge}

 > ## Exercise
-> Which bwa modules should we use?
+> Which bwa module should we use?
 >
 > Check the [software requirements](https://datacarpentry.org/genomics-workshop/setup.html) for this workshop.
 >